potassco/clorm/README.rst

 declared field names.
 Note: while you can use positional arguments to initialise instances, doing so will potentially make the code harder to refactor.
-So in general you should avoid using positional arguments except for a few cases (eg., simple pairs where the order is unlikely to change).
+So in general you should avoid using positional arguments except for a few cases (eg., simple tuples where the order is unlikely to change).

 These facts can now be added to the control object and the combined ASP program grounded.